aswi10/VSDsquadron-intern/README.md

 Key Features of RISC-V🪄:

-1.Open Source: The RISC-V ISA is open and free to use, allowing anyone to design, manufacture, and sell RISC-V-based chips and software without paying licensing fees.
+🔖Open Source: The RISC-V ISA is open and free to use, allowing anyone to design, manufacture, and sell RISC-V-based chips and software without paying licensing fees.

-2.Modular Design: RISC-V's modular approach allows designers to implement only the parts of the ISA they need, making it highly adaptable to various applications.
+🔖Modular Design: RISC-V's modular approach allows designers to implement only the parts of the ISA they need, making it highly adaptable to various applications.

-3.Extensibility: RISC-V supports custom extensions, enabling developers to add specialized instructions for their specific needs without conflicting with the base ISA.
+🔖Extensibility: RISC-V supports custom extensions, enabling developers to add specialized instructions for their specific needs without conflicting with the base ISA.

 RISC-V 64🪄:

 The term riscv64 refers to the 64-bit implementation of the RISC-V architecture.
 This includes:

-1.64-bit Registers: The riscv64 architecture uses 64-bit wide general-purpose registers, allowing it to handle larger data sizes and address spaces compared to its 32-bit counterpart (riscv32).
+🔖64-bit Registers: The riscv64 architecture uses 64-bit wide general-purpose registers, allowing it to handle larger data sizes and address spaces compared to its 32-bit counterpart (riscv32).

-2.64-bit Addressing: With 64-bit addressing, riscv64 can address a much larger memory space, which is crucial for applications requiring large amounts of memory.
+🔖64-bit Addressing: With 64-bit addressing, riscv64 can address a much larger memory space, which is crucial for applications requiring large amounts of memory.

 TASK-1👩‍💻